njwgeoscience/njwgeoscience.github.io/index.md

 As a Geoscientist, who likes more of an emphasis on geology than geophysics, quantitative interpretation initially seemed daunting, however, after further research and witnessing the results from various techniques on ‘real life’ data I had been working on, I feel this subject has a lot more to offer the industry in the coming years.

 For me, new ventures is all about excitement.
 It conjures up images of someone having a hunch, shooting seismic, finding a DHI, securing financing, drilling the prospect and finding the next big hydrocarbon province.
-For many, this is what motivated them into the industry and what drives the during their career.
+For many, this is what motivated them into the industry and what drives them during their career.
 It is a part of the business I would like to be involved in one day.

 I hope you find my [CV](#cv), experience and motivations interesting and I look forward to [hearing from you](#contact).